tkenning/dev.na.bambora.com/source/docs/guides/apple_pay/index.md

 # Apple Pay

-**Apple with us is currently in a close Beta trial period.
+**Our Apple Pay is currently in a close Beta trial period.
 Contact your account manager if you would like early access.**

 The Payments API now exposes our new 'apple_pay' payment method and associated parameters to accept a base 64 encoded Apple Pay Payment Token.